Have you ever asked yourself “Can Flossing Cause Receding Gums?”

 The root is significantly weaker than the crown in resisting decay for the same reason we just stated (that it is not covered by an enamel).
-This means that the root will develop decay at a much faster rate compared to the crown, and you can probably guess that treating root decay is much more difficult than treating crown decay.
+This means that the root will develop decay at a much faster rate compared to the crown.
+You can probably guess that treating root decay is much more difficult than treating crown decay.

-If the recession occurs in the front areas (Which happens more often than not) you could see how this would cause a cosmetic problem.
-This is because the color of the root is innately yellowish, so your smile would definitely be compromised.
+If the recession occurs in the front areas (which happens more often than not) you could see how this would cause a cosmetic problem.
+This is because the color of the tooth root is innately yellowish, so your smile would definitely be compromised.

-So you can see that receding gums are incredible dangerous, and if you notice the first sign of root showing or in other words, your teeth growing longer, you should visit your dentist at once to revise your oral hygiene regimen.
-You should also
+After reading all the above you can now see that receding gums are incredibly dangerous.
+If you notice the first signs of your root showing or in other words, your teeth growing longer, you should visit your dentist at once to revise your oral hygiene regimen.